What fintech means today as it continues to evolve.

 - Less regulation.
 Some fintech products and companies tend to operate outside of the traditional financial landscape and therefore may be pending regulation or be operating in a less regulated space.
 For example, small business finance providers do not require a credit licence to offer business loans.
 There are still consumer laws to protect you, but it's best to check how a company is regulated and licenced if you have any concerns, or you can even contact ASIC directly.

-Questions we've been asked about fintech
+Questions we've been asked about fintech in Australia

 What is an incumbent?